bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lobachevsky.md

 * Owing to resolute and reasonable measures taken by Lobachevsky the damage to the University was reduced to a minimum.
 * for his activity during the cholera epidemic Lobachevsky received a message of thanks from the Emperor.
 * Despite this heavy administrative load, Lobachevsky continued to teach a variety of different topics such as mechanics, hydrodynamics, integration, differential equations, the calculus of variations, and mathematical physics.
-* In 1832 Lobachevsky married Lady Varvara Alexejevna Moisieva who came from a wealthy family.
-* At the time of his marriage his wife was a young girl while Lobachevsky was forty years old.
 * However Lobachevsky was not lucky in his marriage.
 * After Lobachevsky retired in 1846 (essentially dismissed by the University of Kazan), his health rapidly deteriorated.
-* Soon after he retired, however, his favourite eldest son died and Lobachevsky was hit hard by this tragedy.
 * Lobachevsky did not try to prove this postulate as a theorem.
 * Lobachevsky categorised euclidean as a special case of this more general geometry.
 * On 11 February 1826, in the session of the Department of Physico-Mathematical Sciences at Kazan University, Lobachevsky requested that his work about a new geometry was heard and his paper A concise outline of the foundations of geometry was sent to referees.